 The following morning I set my alarm for 4.30am and I started to write my first Grace-Ella story.
 I continued like this, writing for a couple of hours every morning, before real life had to take over.
 It took me a year, by the end of which I was exhausted, but I had finished writing my first ever book.
 I sent it to Firefly Press with no expectation at all of hearing back from them … but after three months an email pinged into my inbox and my journey with Grace-Ella truly began.

+Why writing for children?
 I think you just know if you want to write for children.
 It’s something intrinsic.
 I wanted to dive back into that imaginary world that I would escape to as a child.
 I wanted to let my imagination take over again and lead me on a magical journey.

 Because children’s books are just that – they’re magical.
 I loved reading aloud to my class when I was a teacher; looking at the children mesmerised by the words, and loving the, ‘Oh, please just one more chapter’ chorus at the end of a reading session.